 The reality is different.

-An ordinary pop-up is similar to standard advertising.
+An ordinary pop-up example is similar to standard advertising.
 It offers, informs, and seduces forgetting about a dialogue.
-Personalization is not just a temporary trend, but a new marketing approach based on communication with users.
+Personalization is not just a temporary trend but a new marketing approach based on communication with users.

 If your “hook” doesn’t help to catch fish or maybe even repels them, this may be caused by one of the following reasons:

 - No responsive layout.
 The mobile-first principle remains prevailing.
 The majority of users browse websites on their smartphones or tablets.
-If your page doesn’t have a responsive layout, the display of pop-ups will be distorted making them absolutely useless.
+If your page doesn’t have a responsive layout, the display of pop-ups examples will be distorted, making them useless.

 - Increased page load time.
 Users don’t like waiting.
 They will quickly leave a website if they don’t see its content within 5-7 seconds.
-The main reason for increased loading time after an opt in form is added are certain programming nuances.
+The main reason for increased loading time after an opt-in form is added is certain programming nuances.
 Nevertheless, today there are technical solutions for graphics files of any size.

 The period of the 90’s when websites didn’t include pages because of the problems with load speed elapsed.
-If the page has plenty of pop-ups, this, of course, affects its load speed.
-Yet the impact isn’t that critical if you connect pop-ups correctly using the modern programming methods.
+If the page example has plenty of pop-ups, this, of course, affects its load speed.
+Yet, the impact isn’t that critical if you connect pop-ups correctly using modern programming methods.

 - Poor design.
 It’s not only about the design which doesn’t match the corporate style.
-It’s also about the wrong color combination which doesn’t create the necessary mood, old-fashioned fonts, the irritating size of the window and static composition.
+It’s also about the wrong color combination, which doesn’t create the necessary mood, old-fashioned fonts, the window’s irritating size, and static composition.

 For example, on this website, a small pop-up with blue text clearly but gently offers a free pizza for registration.
 It is hard to refuse from such a nice offer:

-Estée Lauder offers to participate in a loyalty program using a screen pop-up with an elegant design: dark colors, bright text, one field, a button in the right part of the form, and the large Close icon to close the window any time without extra hassle:
+Estée Lauder offers to participate in a loyalty program using a screen pop-up with an elegant design: dark colors, colorful text, one field, a button in the right part of the form, and the large Close icon to close the window any time without an extra hassle: